 “We borrowed this wonderful enzyme in our process to speed up the carbon dioxide uptake in an aqueous solution,” Shen said.

 To create the filter, researchers attached the enzyme to a two-layer cotton fabric by dunking the fabric in a solution containing a material called chitosan, which acts like a glue.
 The chitosan physically traps the enzyme, causing it to stick to the fabric.

 The researchers then ran a series of experiments to see how well their filter would separate carbon dioxide from an air mixture of carbon dioxide and nitrogen, simulating levels emitted by power plants.
 They rolled the fabric into a spiral so that it can be shoved into a tube.
 They pushed the gas through the tube, along with a water-based solution.
 As the carbon dioxide reacted with the water in the solution and the enzyme, it turned into bicarbonate and dripped down the filter and the tube.
 Then, they captured the bicarbonate solution and routed it out.

 When they pushed air through the filter at a rate of 4 liters per minute, they could pull out 52.3% of carbon dioxide with a single-stacked filter, and 81.7% with a double-stacked filter.
-While the findings are promising, and researchers believe they are better than competitors’ findings, they need to test the filter against the faster air flow rates that are used in commercial power plants.
+While the findings are promising, they need to test the filter against the faster air flow rates that are used in commercial power plants.
 For comparison, a full-scale operation would need to process more than 10 million liters of flue gas per minute.
 The researchers are working with collaborators to test at a bigger scale and to compare their technology to other comparable technologies under study.

 “It’s a story still in progress, but we got some really exciting initial results,” said study co-author Sonja Salmon, associate professor of textile engineering, chemistry and science at NC State.
 “We’ve made very significant progress.”